The Big A: Our House

 The extra time allows the city and the Angels a chance to sit down and talk about a potential new long-term lease, like the team has had since 1966.

 In 2018, we approved a new long-term agreement with the operators of Honda Center and the Anaheim Ducks hockey team that keeps the team here for 25-plus years.
 The deal brings added revenue for Anaheim and is great for our city.
-But it still took the better part of a year to work out.
+But it still took time to work out.

 Why did the Angels exercise an opt-out option?